 It's not often that the cost of things goes down and even rarer for a retrospective refund to be offered to those who have already paid for a service.
 But that is what the Office of the Public Guardian (OPG) is offering to those who arranged a power of attorney between 1 April 2013 and 31 March 2017.

 Anyone who registered a power of attorney between these dates is due a refund which may be claimed by the donor or attorney on their behalf, this includes for those who may have died since.
 The process for applying is explained here www.gov.uk/power-of-attorney-refund or call 0300 456 0300.
-A double refund is payable where attorneys for both health and welfare and for financial affairs have been registered.

 While age can increase the chances of loss of capability to deal with one's own affairs, either due to loss of mental faculties or physical barriers, it is not exclusively a third age problem, nor is it necessarily a permanent state, capacity can also be lost temporarily.

-A 45 year old motor cyclist involved in a serious road accident temporarily lost capacity to deal with his affairs while he spent weeks in a coma and slowly recovered.
-During that time he could not access cash, claim on his insurance nor renew his home insurance, pay bills, make any changes to his investments nor make decisions about his treatment.
+A 45-year-old motor cyclist involved in a serious road accident temporarily lost capacity to deal with his affairs while he spent weeks in a coma and slowly recovered.
+During that time, he could not access cash, claim on his insurance nor renew his home insurance, pay bills, make any changes to his investments nor make decisions about his treatment.

-A 75 year old lady, who lived alone, was fully in possession of her mental faculties the day she fainted in the park while walking her dog.
+A 75-year-old lady, who lived alone, was fully in possession of her mental faculties the day she fainted in the park while walking her dog.
 The fall resulted in a fractured collar bone and wrist.
 She decided on a residential care home to recuperate but could not sign the cheque for the deposit required to secure her place.
-Fortunately she had appointed an attorney who was able to access her funds and book the care home for her.
+Fortunately, she had appointed an attorney who was able to access her funds and book the care home for her.

 Registering a power of attorney does not mean handing over control of financial affairs immediately or forever.
 It does mean that should you need help in managing your affairs in the future, it will be available straight away and with the minimum of cost.
 The process can be completed entirely online or with the help of a solicitor who will ensure that the correct process is followed, and the donor’s interests are protected.
 Our bionic will service includes the option of arranging a power of attorney remotely with the help of a solicitor, Fees are quoted in advance of an instruction being accepted.
 Typical fees are set out below.

 Director of Public Policy, LEBC